oscardelalanza/enumerable/README.md

 ### Prerequisites

-- `git`
+- `Git`
 - `Ruby`

 ### Setup

-To clone the project into your local environment do the following
+To clone the project in your local environment do the following

-- open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored
-- run the command `git clone git@github.com:oscardelalanza/enumerable.git`
+- Run the command `git clone git@github.com:oscardelalanza/enumerable.git`
-- run the command `cd enumerable` to enter to the project directory
+- Run the command `cd enumerable` to enter the project directory

 ### Usage

-Import `enumerable.rb` to your ruby project to use the enumerable methods
+Copy and paste `enumerable.rb` file to your current project.
+Then import `Enumerable` module in your main class with `require_relative 'enumerable'`

 ### Run tests